 Many variations of the name Magranill have evolved since the time of its initial creation.
 In Gaelic it appeared as Mac Raghnaill, which means son of Raghnal.
 Raghnal is a personal name equivalent to Randal or Reginald.

 Early Origins of the Magranill family

-Another 205 words (15 lines of text) covering the years 1625, 1657, 1717 and 1725 are included under the topic Early Magranill History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Magranill research.
+Another 103 words (7 lines of text) covering the years 1625, 1657, 1717 and 1725 are included under the topic Early Magranill History in all our PDF Extended History products and printed products wherever possible.

 Magranill Spelling Variations

 A name was often recorded during the Middle Ages under several different spelling variations during the life of its bearer because literacy was rare there was no real push to clearly define any of the languages found in the British Isles at that time.
 Variations found of the name Magranill include McRannell, McReynolds, Reynolds, Grannell, Magranill, MacGrannell, MacRaghnald, MacRanel, McRanel, MacRannal, MacRannel, MacRanell, MacRanall and many more.

 Early Notables of the Magranill family (pre 1700)